lehtiolab/msstitch/README.md

 msstitch dedupperco -i perco.xml -o dedup_peptides.xml
 ```

-Remove duplicate PSMs from the output if you've introduced those, for very much edge cases like removing identical bare peptides where the only difference is
+Remove duplicate PSMs from the output if you've introduced those, for really edge cases
+like removing identical bare peptides where the only difference is
 a modification position.
 ```
 msstitch deduppsms -i psms.txt --peptidecolpattern 'Peptide' -o dedup_psms.txt